MystenLabs/satoshi-coin-flip/README.md

 ### `mev_attack_resistant_single_player_satoshi.move`
 Similar to the `single_player_satoshi` module, but with the addition of the `submit_guess` function that is used to submit the guess and VRF input in a separate transaction.<br/>
 It also enforces status checks to ensure that the game is in the correct state before submit, end and dispute functions are called. <br/>
-More details about the differences between the two versions can be found in the [Satoshi Coin Flip Flavours](#satoshi-coin-flip-flavours) section.
+More details about the differences between the two versions can be found in the [Satoshi Coin Flip Flavors](#satoshi-coin-flip-flavors) section.
-## Satoshi Coin Flip Flavours
+## Satoshi Coin Flip Flavors

 This repo contains two versions of the Satoshi Coin Flip contract.
 This enables use cases to implement whichever approach fits them best.
-UX and security have to be weighted in order to take an informed descision.
+UX and security have to be weighted in order to take an informed decision.

 The two versions are:
 1. [**Single Player Satoshi**](#single-player-satoshi-smart-contract-flow): Provides better UX (1 user transaction per game) but is not as secure against a specific MEV attack (explained in the [MEV attack](#the-mev-attack) section).